ilmari-h/envie/apps/cli/README.md

 # Envie cli

-This is a CLI program for managing `.env` files securely and conviniently.
+This is a CLI program for managing environment secrets securely and conviniently.

+Say bye to .env files.

 ### Usage: